Ops445Group2/GroupLab/README.md

 10) The game() function will call the outcome() function to determine the winner.<br>

 ### Development – Iteration #1
+2)  Clone your repository to your local machine

 a)
 ```